IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 This board structure, with limited strategic responsibilities noted in {{board-responsibilities}} and limited size, together with the staff responsibilities noted in {{staff-responsibilities}}, is designed to overcome the challenges described in Section 3.1.4 of {{?I-D.haberman-iasa20dt-recs}} concerning oversight.
 This establishes a clear line of oversight over staff performance: the Board oversees the IETF Executive Director's performance and has actual legal authority to remove a non-performing IETF Executive Director.
 The IETF Executive Director is responsible for the day-to-day operation of the LLC.

 Finally, the Board would be expected to operate transparently, to further address the concern raised in Section 3.3 of {{?I-D.haberman-iasa20dt-recs}}.
-The default transparency rule arrived at during the IASA 2.0 design process is detailed above in in {{principles}}.
+The default transparency rule arrived at during the IASA2 design process is detailed above in in {{principles}}.
 The Board will need to establish how it will meet that commitment.

 ## Board Composition {#board-composition}